 View Student Work

-Students in theology courses complete a wide variety of projects, ranging from creative to analytic, spiritual to academic.
-Below, browse projects completed by students at all levels of Theology, from freshman in their first Foundations courses to seniors completing honors theses.
+Students in theology courses complete a wide variety of projects ranging from creative to analytic, spiritual to academic.
+Below, browse projects completed by students at all levels of Theology, from freshmen in their first Foundations courses to seniors completing honors theses.

 Foundations Gospel Projects

 Think Foundations of Theology sounds boring?
 Not in Professor Francesca Murphy's class!
-She challenged First Year students to reinterpret the Gospels in their own styles.
+She challenged First-Year students to reinterpret the Gospels in their own styles.
+The result?
+See below!